Hiking the Algarve | Fishermen’s Trail Part 2

 Arrifana

 Never have I ever been so happy to check-in to a hostel before.
 The staff was lovely and the hostel, clean.
 Downstairs there was a funny above ground pool and a good vibe by the bar.
 The HI Arrifana Destination Hostel had all types of guests and we were told it gets quite rowdy in a few weeks during peak season.
-We had a private room and plenty of space for our smelly packs.
+We had a private room and plenty of space for our smelly packs and to rest our feet after five days of hiking the Algarve.

 Evening in Arrifana